Eugenio Colorni

-Eugenio Colorni (22 April 1909 – 30 May 1944) was an Italian philosopher and anti-fascist activist.
+Eugenio Colorni (22 April 1909 – 28 May 1944) was an Italian philosopher and anti-fascist activist.

 Life

-Born in Milan, Colorni taught philosophy at the University of Trieste, and was active in the anti-fascist Giustizia e Libertà movement.
-He married Ursula Hirschmann, and was an important influence on her brother Albert O. Hirschman, who dedicated his book Exit, Voice, and Loyalty to Colorni's memory.
+Born in Milan on 22 April 1909, Colorni taught philosophy at the University of Trieste, and was active in the anti-fascist Giustizia e Libertà movement.
 Colorni was one of the promoters of the Ventotene Manifesto and an early instigator of the European Federalist Movement.
-In the mid 1930s, he was closely associated with Lelio Basso and others.
-In October 1938 he and Dino Philipson were arrested for their anti-fascist political activity and their Jewish background.
-He escaped but was killed in Rome by a Nazi ambush in 1944, shortly before the Allies arrived.
-He had three daughters: Silvia, Renata, and Eva.
+In the mid-1930s, he was closely associated with Lelio Basso and others.
+On 9 September 1938 he and Dino Philipson were arrested in Trieste for their anti-fascist political activity and their Jewish background.
+He was imprisoned in the Ventotene prison, then transferred to Melfi.
+He escaped to Rome in the spring of 1943, where he edited and released the Ventotene Manifesto through the socialist underground newspaper Avanti!, but he was killed in Rome by a neo-Nazi ambush on the Piazza Bologna on 28 May 1944, one week before the Allies arrived.

+He married Ursula Hirschmann in 1935, and was an important influence on her brother Albert O. Hirschman, who dedicated his book Exit, Voice, and Loyalty to Colorni's memory.
+He had three daughters by Ursula: Silvia, Renata, and Eva.
 His youngest daughter Eva married Indian economist Amartya Sen in 1978 and produced two children prior to her death seven years later.